garrettj403/dotfiles/README.md

 # My Dotfiles

 I have two computer running macOS.
-I use these dotfiles to make them operate the same way.
+I use these dotfiles to make them behave the same way.

 I pulled the contents of this directory from all over the internet.
 I try to refer to the resources that I used whenever I can.

 To download:
 ```bash